Meet Our Providers

 Dr. Edmundson has extensive training and experience in dementia, traumatic brain injury, cerebrovascular disorders, multiple sclerosis, movement disorders, and complex medical and psychiatric conditions.
 Her practice includes consultation and neuropsychological assessment of adults (18 and older).
 Dr. Edmundson’s goal is to (1) provide a comprehensive evaluation of cognitive, behavioral, and emotional concerns, (2) assist patients, their families, and referring providers to understand their concerns and effects on daily functioning, and (3) improve quality of life through clear and specific recommendations.

 Heather Tippens, LCMHC

-Heather Tippens graduated from The Massachusetts School of Professional Psychology in 2010 with her Master’s in Forensic and Counseling Psychology, and she received her licensure as a mental health clinician in Massachusetts in 2012 and in North Carolina in December, 2014.
-She joined Pinehurst Neuropsychology in February, 2015 where she provides diagnostic and therapy services to adults living with depression, anxiety, trauma, stress related to being a military spouse including deployment and living with a PTSD partner, and adjustment to medical illness including neurological conditions such as Parkinson’s disease, stroke, brain tumor and early stage dementia.
+Heather Tippens, LCMHC, joined Pinehurst Neuropsychology in February 2015, providing diagnostic and therapy services to adults living with depression, anxiety, trauma, stress related to being a military spouse including deployment and living with a PTSD partner, caregiver support and adjustment to medical illness, including neurological conditions such as Parkinson’s disease, stroke, brain tumor and early stage dementia.